Code-Institute-Submissions/portfolio-6/readme.md

 ### Cross-Browser Testing

 Cross-browser testing was undertaken after each major implementation of the project.
-This included the implmentation of the navbar, CSS Grid, and Flexbox items amoungst many others.
+This included the implementation of the navbar, CSS Grid, and Flexbox items amongst many others.

 The purpose of conducting these test was to ensure the behaviour of the site remained optimal across four of the biggest browsers available on Windows 10, noting down any issues which need resolving.